 Loadwise mission is to deliver high quality training assessment that meets both the needs of learners and industry.

-In In recognition of this mission, our objectives are
+In recognition of this mission, our objectives are:

 People.
 We strive to attract, recruit and retain talented, competent and committed trainers.
 We promote excellent performance through leadership and professional development.

 Safety & equality.
 We are committed to providing an environment which is safe, equitable and which promotes a confident and productive training and assessment environment.

 Integrity & ethics.
 We conduct ourselves in accordance with shared and agreed standards of behaviour which holds ethical conduct and integrity as our highest priorities.

 Quality committed.
 We aspire to deliver consistent, high quality services and apply quality systems which support training and assessment excellence.

 Learner Focused.
 We thrive on providing training and assessment that is learner focused and which supports lifelong learning.
 We respect our learners and strive to attract them time after time through high quality training and assessment experiences.

 Industry engagement.
 We recognise the value of industry engagement as the driving force in shaping our training and assessment strategies.
 We deliver training and assessment services which are founded on industry needs and expectations.